www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offices.md

 ]
 ```

-List all of an organization's offices.
+List all of your organization's offices.

 ### HTTP Request